-The Seafarer is found in Exeter, Cathedral Chapter Library, MS 3501, the Exeter Book.
-As with the other translations of Old English I’ve provided for this course, the translation below is rough and ready.
+The Seafarer is found in Exeter, Cathedral Chapter Library, MS 3501, the Exeter Book, starting on folio 81v.
+As with the other translations of Old English I’ve provided for my students, the translation below is rough and ready.
 If you have stumbled on this page from outside the world of my class, be warned!
 You can read a careful literal translation, and notes on the poem, on Jonathan Glenn’s site, here

 The Virtual Books page of the Exeter Cathedral website includes a link to a digitization of the Exeter Book